 Francisco Olivero, Court Interpreter (Spanish)

-As staff interpreters, we are proud to deliver the high calibre of service that our Courthouse has come to expect.
+As staff interpreters, we are proud to deliver the high calibre of service that our Court has come to expect.

-Paula Gold worked in the New York state courts before becoming federally certified in 1989, and joined the SDNY staff in 1993.
+Paula Gold worked in the New York State Courts before becoming federally certified in 1989, and joined the SDNY staff in 1993.
 She holds an MA in Spanish from NYU and an MA in Translation from the Graduate Center, CUNY.
 For 9 years she taught consecutive interpreting in Marymount Manhattan College's Continuing Education Program.
-She has also worked as an escort interpreter for the U.S. Department of State and has extensive experience as an interpreter trainer and test rater.
+She has also worked as a liaison interpreter for the U.S. Department of State and has extensive experience as an interpreter trainer and test rater.
 She has lived in Spain and Peru.
 Paula was appointed as Chief Interpreter in 2012.

 Peter Anderson was born and raised in Bogotá, Colombia.
 He attended the school of business administration at Eafit University in Medellín.
 He received a diploma in court interpreting from the Southern California School of Interpretation in 1994 and an A.A. in business management from Santa Monica College in 1996.
 He began working as freelance interpreter and translator in Los Angeles in 1991 and two years later was certified by the state of California.
 Approved as a Los Angeles County Superior Court translator in 1999, he earned federal certification in 1996 and since then has worked in LA and in New York.
 In 2008 he became a staff interpreter in the EDNY and in 2010 joined the staff interpreters in the SDNY.